 - Direct Graduate PLUS Loan: Graduate students enrolled at least half- time in a degree seeking program may borrow up to the budgeted cost of attendance less other aid.
 Current information on interest rates, loan fees and repayment plans for Federal Direct Loans is available via: studentaid.ed.gov/types/loans/interest-rates

 Health Professions Student Loan (HPSL): Graduate students enrolled full time in a degree-seeking program in dentistry, optometry, podiatry or pharmacy may be eligible for a HPSL.
-Priority consideration is given to third and fourth-year students with exceptional financial need based on both student and parent income.
+Priority consideration is given to third- and fourth-year students with exceptional financial need based on both student and parent income.
 HPSL is administered by the Department of Health and Human Services.
 Award amounts are determined according to number of applicants and availability of funds.
 HPSL is a subsidized loan with a 5% fixed interest rate and a 12-month grace period before interest begins to accrue.
-Students who are enrolled less than full-time in a given quarter will not be eligible to receive HPSL funds for a subsequent quarter.
+Students who are enrolled less than full-time are not eligible to receive HPSL.

 Primary Care Loan (PCL): Priority consideration is given to certain third or fourth-year students with exceptional financial need who are committed to practicing primary care medicine.
 Such students may borrow this campus-based loan that offers a one-year grace period and a residency deferment of up to four years.
 The interest rate is 5%.
 Students must agree to enter and complete a residency training program in primary care medicine not later than four years after the date on which they graduate.
 Students must also agree to practice primary care medicine through the date on which the loan is repaid in full.
-Students who are enrolled less than full-time in a given quarter will not be eligible to receive PCL funds for a subsequent quarter.
+Students who are enrolled less than full-time are not eligible to receive PCL.